codeface-io/LSPService/README.md

   * The REST API includes explicit version numbers in its endpoint URLs
   * LSPService outputs its version on launch
   * Downloadable binaries somehow indicate their version
-  * Codeface (as proof of concept by the pioneering client) can handle an outdated installation of LSPService
+  * Codeface (as proof of concept by the pioneering client) can handle an outdated LSPService

 * [ ] ✍🏻 Sign/notarize LSPService so it's easier to install and trust